Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Introduction

-The goal of this paper is instead to continue a recent line of work on \emph{incentive-compatibility} as a property of rating systems.
-We introduce a new desirable property of rating systems, informally stating that the system does not incentivize a rating-maximizing player to selectively seek matches against opponents of one rating over another.
+Our focus is on a new rating system property, informally stating that the system does not incentivize a rating-maximizing player to selectively seek games against opponents of one rating over another (even when the player currently feels over- or underrated by the system).
 One of our main conceptual contributions is just to \emph{define} this property in a reasonable way: as we discuss shortly, the natural first attempt at a definition turns out to be too strong to be feasible.
 We then describe a different version of the definition, and in support of this definition, we show that there is a natural class of rating systems (most notably including \emph{Sonas}, described shortly) that satisfy this alternate definition.
 In order to explain this progression in ideas formally, we next give details on our model of rating systems.